OUR TEAM

 Let’s Work Together

-Whether you're a professional seeking to collaborate, a father ready to embark on a journey of self-discovery, or a community leader looking to strengthen local whanau responses—there is a place for you in this mahi.
+Whether you’re a professional seeking collaboration, a father ready to begin or continue your journey of self-discovery, or a community leader strengthening local whanau responses, there is a place for you in this mahi.

-Let’s connect, share insights, and co-create a future where families thrive, and men stand tall in their responsibility with love, strength, and courage.
+Let’s connect and co-create a future where families thrive—and where men stand tall in their responsibility with love, strength, courage, and humility.

 Monty Valivaka